-Total net sales in U.S. dollars increased 13% in 2017 and 3% in 2016, and in local currencies increased 15% in 2017 and 10% in 2016.
-Net sales to external customers in U.S. dollars increased 17% in 2017 and increased 3% in 2016, and in local currencies increased 19% in 2017 and increased 9% in 2016.
-The increase in net sales to external customers during 2017 reflects very strong growth in most product categories.
-Our Chinese performance reflects a good economic environment with customers catching up in 2017 on their product replacement cycles, as well as our ability to shift resources towards faster growing markets.
-While Chinese market conditions have improved and are currently favorable, we will face difficult prior period comparisons in 2018 due to the strong performance in 2017.
-In addition to the tough comparisons, the Chinese economy has historically been volatile and market conditions may deteriorate, especially in industrial markets.
+Total net sales in U.S. dollars increased 12% in 2018 and 13% in 2017, and in local currencies increased 10% in 2018 and 15% in 2017.
+Net sales by origin to external customers in U.S. dollars increased 16% in 2018 and 17% in 2017, and in local currencies increased 14% in 2018 and 19% in 2017.
+The increase in net sales to external customers during 2018 reflects strong growth in most product categories, especially laboratory products.
+While Chinese market conditions are currently favorable, there is uncertainty, including the potential impact of international trade/tariff disputes.
+The Chinese economy has historically been volatile and market conditions may change unfavorably due to various factors.

-Segment profit increased \$43.9 million in our Chinese Operations segment during 2017, compared to an increase of \$22.4 million in 2016.
-The increase in segment profit during 2017 includes increased local currency net sales volume, benefits from our margin expansion and cost savings initiatives, and inter-segment transfers.
+Segment profit increased \$38.8 million in our Chinese Operations segment during 2018, compared to an increase of \$43.9 million in 2017.
+The increase in segment profit during 2018 includes increased net sales volume and benefits from our margin expansion and cost savings initiatives, offset in part by incremental investments in sales and marketing.